JamesWoolfenden/learn-packer/docs/installing-packer.md

 docker run -i -t hashicorp/packer:light validate
 ```

-You will need to pass in the packer files by sharing host folder into Packers Container.
+You will need to pass in the Packer files by sharing the host folder into Packers Container.

 ```docker
 docker run -v